dreaming girl impostor

 anyway. given the sort of media i select boythings from, you don't usually see them in romantic contexts (let alone sexual! perish the thought), and my desire to see my blorbo/boything in all situations urges me to fill in the gaps i see!!! that's what the heroine is for!!!

-i select my boythings because i spot a potential for vulnerability in them that i, the dev, want to exploit, and design a heroine/relationship dynamic around maximizing opportunities to do so. but by "exploit" i usually mean "give them someone who will bring out that vulnerability or love them through it," so my heroines tend to be nicer and more tender than one would anticipate given my intentions. i mostly just want to see the boything be flustered and cute, or super down bad, or crying, or something of the sort rather than battered and broken down.
+i select my boythings because i spot a potential for vulnerability in them that i, the dev, want to exploit, and then design a heroine or relationship dynamic around maximizing opportunities to do so. but by "exploit" i usually mean "give them someone who will bring out that vulnerability or love them through it," so my heroines tend to be nicer and more tender than one would anticipate given my intentions. i mostly just want to see the boything be flustered and cute, or super down bad, or crying, or something of the sort rather than battered and broken down.

 (that's a nice flavor too – but it has to be someone other than my heroine abusing him! i want the boything to like her!) (i guess he could, still, if he were a super weirdo...)